DTrombett/tic-tac-toe/README.md

 ## Memory usage

-The game uses a maximum of 50MB of RAM for the server-side code while the client-side code uses around 20MB.
+The game uses around 40MB of RAM for the server-side code while the client-side code uses around 15MB.

 ## Contributing